-Therefore, Abraham’s offspring became God’s representatives among people, and the covenant God made with him was affirmed to them (Deut.
-7:6–14).
-The number one advantage of Israel above other nations was that God made them the guardians of His Word (Rom.
-3:1, 2) and charged them with the spreading of its principles throughout the world (Gen. 12:3; Isa.
-42:6, 7; 43:10, 21; 56:3–8; 62:1–12).
+Therefore, Abraham’s offspring became God’s representatives among people, and the covenant God made with him was affirmed to them (Deuteronomy 7:6–14).
+The number one advantage of Israel above other nations was that God made them the guardians of His Word (Romans 3:1, 2) and charged them with the spreading of its principles throughout the world (Genesis 12:3; Isaiah 42:6, 7; 43:10, 21; 56:3–8; 62:1–12).

 It was God’s original plan that the personal ministry of Abraham, Isaac, and Jacob should give the people of Canaan a chance to desire to worship and serve Him.
-All who forsook idolatry were to join God’s chosen people (Isa.
-2:2–4; 56:6–8; Micah 4:1–8; Zech.
-2:10–12; 8:20–23).
-But should they abandon the path of Godliness, He would leave them as He has rejected the nations of Canaan (Deut.
-28:13–15, 62–66, Isa.
-5:1–7; Rom.
-11:17–22), and drive them out from the promised land (Deut.
-28:63, 64).
+All who forsook idolatry were to join God’s chosen people (Isaiah 2:2–4; 56:6–8; Micah 4:1–8; Zechariah 2:10–12; 8:20–23).
+But should they abandon the path of Godliness, He would leave them as He has rejected the nations of Canaan (Deuteronomy 28:13–15, 62–66, Isaiah 5:1–7; Romans 11:17–22), and drive them out from the promised land (Deuteronomy 28:63, 64).

-Today, anyone that accepts the Lord Jesus Christ, becomes a part of the family of God “But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light” (1 Peter 2:9).
-As God chose the Jewish nation to bear witness to the truths of His government (Deut.
-7:6), so He later called the Christian church to be a “holy nation” to represent Him to the world.
+Today, anyone that accepts the Lord Jesus Christ, becomes a part of the family of God.
+“But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light” (1 Peter 2:9).
+As God chose the Jewish nation to bear witness to the truths of His government (Deuteronomy 7:6), so He later called spiritual Israel or the Christian church to be a “holy nation” to represent Him to the world.

 In His service,